ansible/ansible/docs/docsite/rst/network/dev_guide/developing_resource_modules_network.rst

 #.
 Converts the returned configuration into key-value pairs.
 #.
 Places those key-value pairs into an internal agnostic structured data format.

 Now that the configuration data is normalized, the user can update and modify the data and then use the resource module to send the configuration data back to the device.
-This results in a full round trip configuration update without the need for manual parsing, data manipulation, and data model management.
+This results in a full round-trip configuration update without the need for manual parsing, data manipulation, and data model management.

 The resource module has two top-level keys - ``config`` and ``state``: